Glatrix/Working-Krunker-Hacks/README.md

 none of these are mine (unless stated otherwise) ------On the left are the creators (i think) -----on the right are the links (to dowload)

-only use in hvh hacker vs hacker... blah blah blah... have fun use issues section for questions, comments, and, well... issues
+only use in hvh hacker vs hacker... blah blah blah... have fun use issues section for questions, comments, "add mine" requests and, well... issues

  vibedivide---https://github.com/vibedivide/shitsploit-client-release